greg-raven/grus/_posts/2018-02-01-have-you-seen-the-latest-harvard-harris-poll.md

 - 68% support ending the visa lottery; and
 - 60% support ending chain migration.

-It is clear that American voters are against any efforts to increase immigration or give DACA recipients a deal that doesn’t end chain migration or the visa lottery.
-I urge you to take heed of this poll and refuse to accept a DACA deal that doesn’t end chain migration or the visa lottery.
+It is clear that American voters are against any efforts to increase immigration or give DACA recipients a deal that doesn't end chain migration or the visa lottery.
+I urge you to take heed of this poll and refuse to accept a DACA deal that doesn't end chain migration or the visa lottery.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA